 The siding on your home is easy to ignore – for awhile.
-Eventually, you’ll need to invest in quality siding replacement.
+Eventually, you’ll need to invest in quality siding replacement and James Hardie siding installation will be perfect solution.
 Homes are often exposed to harsh weather conditions.
 Years of hot and humid summers and cold and wet winters can take a severe toll.
 Not only will your siding slowly lose its ability to protect your home from the elements, but it can also adversely affect your home’s curb appeal.
 Opal can help you determine whether you need a new installation.
 Having said that, there’s plenty you can do on your own.
 A visual inspection may be all it takes to confirm that you’re due for an upgrade.
 It’s a matter of knowing what to look for.
 With that in mind, here are the top 5 signs that it’s time for a siding replacement.

 #1 – The Boards Have Become Warped

 Warping can occur for a number of reasons.
 If you have vinyl siding on your home, warping may indicate a poor installation.
 Loose nailing is critical since vinyl needs room to expand and contract as the temperature changes.
 If the panels are nailed down too tightly, they can warp.
 If you have wood siding on your home, warping may indicate uneven water absorption into the boards.
 One end of the boards might be dry while the other end is wet.
 Knowledgeable siding contractors can identify how moisture problems started, and describe your best options for resolving them.

 #2 – Mold Has Grown Between And Under The Boards